frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 "God said, 'I will shower blessings on you, I will make your descendants as numerous as the stars of heaven and the grains of sand on the seashore.
 Your descendants will gain possession of the gates of their enemies'" (Gen. 22:17-18).

-Next time you are on a beach look at the grains of sand, of how many grains of sand are there on the sea shore.
+Next time you are on a beach look at the grains of sand, of how many grains of sand are there on the seashore.
 It\'s a very beautiful and eloquent description, "as numerous as the stars of heaven."

 There are great benefits that come from leading a life of faith: "All nations on earth will bless themselves by your descendants, because you have obeyed my command" (Gen. 22:18).